HCL-TECH-SOFTWARE/domino-jnx/docs/implementors/rich_text_implementation.md

 #### Optionals

 Getters for `INumberEnum` types can return an `Optional` of that type, to handle cases where the underlying value doesn't line up with any of the known values.
-This can be useful in general, but is particularly useful when none of the enum values are `0`: this allows for the getter method toi avoid an exception when called with uninitialized data.
+This can be useful in general, but is particularly useful when none of the enum values are `0`: this allows for the getter method to avoid an exception when called with uninitialized data.

 #### Bitfield Flags